Abstract-IDE/Abstract/README.md

 ## Usage

-every one has their own favourite configs and keybindings. roshnivim try its best to provide likable configs and mapping.
+every one has their own favourite configs and keybindings.
+Abstract try its best to provide likable configs and mapping.
 <br>
-so in case you don't like to use mapping or configs by roshnivim, you can change it in [override_defalut.lua](https://github.com/shaeinst/roshnivim/blob/main/lua/customs/override_defalut.lua) file. <br>
+so in case you don't like to use mapping or configs by Abstract, you can change it in [override_defalut.lua](https://github.com/Abstract-IDE/Abstract/blob/main/lua/customs/override_defalut.lua) file. <br>

 ### Project Stracture